androidessence/androidessence.com/_posts/2020-08-22-comparing-three-dependency-injection-solutions.md

 It's important to consider some pitfalls, too:

 1. This approach is very verbose.
 It's a lot of additional code just to maintain your graphs, and to reference dependencies from them.
-2. As your app scales, or as dependencies change, this approach can have a lot of cascading effects throughout the codebase, that may be tidious to refactor.
+2. As your app scales, or as dependencies change, this approach can have a lot of cascading effects throughout the codebase, that may be tedious to refactor.
 3. Handling scoping of dependencies is something you will have to manage yourself, in addition to what we've already seen.

 You can see a pull request of this approach [here](https://github.com/AdamMc331/AndroidStudyGuide/pull/25/files).